skypilot-org/skypilot/llm/llama-v2/README.md

-# Run LLaMA v2 LLM on any cloud with one click
+# Host Your Private LLaMA v2 Chatbot

 The latest release of LLaMA v2 has been released with promising performance recently.